-Accelerated Mobile Pages (AMP) are specially formatted webpages that companies like Cloudflare, Google, and Microsoft copy off publishers’ websites and make available through their own AMP Cache webservers.
-There is no redistribution license agreement between the AMP Caches and the publishers, so how come AMP Caches aren’t considered copyright infringement on a massive scale?
+Accelerated Mobile Pages (AMP) are specially formatted webpages that companies like Cloudflare, Google, and Microsoft copy off publishers’ websites and make available through their own AMP Cache web servers.
+There’s no redistribution license agreement between the AMP Caches and the publishers, so how come AMP Caches aren’t considered copyright infringement on a massive scale?

 Both Microsoft Bing and Google Search will auto-discover an AMP-variant of a document and link to it in their own AMP Caches instead of linking to the regular webpages on their search result pages when searching from a mobile device.